Best Duck Down Pillows for Side Sleepers

 How do I maintain the loft in my duck down pillow?

 Daily fluffing helps redistribute the fill and maintain height, which is crucial for side sleepers.
 Additionally, ensure your pillow gets proper airflow by removing it from pillowcases periodically, and follow manufacturer washing instructions to restore loft over time.
+Pop them outside in sunlight every 3 months and/or in a tumble drier for 15 minutes.

 Key Features to Consider